THE PHILIPPINES

 5–10m (16–33ft) Red starts to disappear Use a red filter Restores warm tones lost at shallow depths

-10–20m (33–66ft) Red & orange mostly gone Use a red filter or video lights Filters help in natural light; lights are better in darker areas
+10–20m (33–66ft) Red & orange mostly gone Use a red filter or video lights Filters help in natural light; lights work better in darker areas

-20–30m (66–98ft) Yellow and green fading Video lights required Filters are less effective; artificial lighting restores colours
+20–30m (66–98ft) Yellow and green fading Video lights required Filters are less effective; lighting restores colours more accurately

-30m+ (98ft+) Only blue tones remain Strong video lights essential Natural light is too weak; artificial lighting is the only option
+30m+ (98ft+) Only blue tones remain Strong video lights or strobes essential Natural light is too weak; lighting is the only option

 DJI Osmo Action 5 underwater camera, designed for stable and high-quality video recording.